 - Active Energy Expenditure (AEE).
 The amount of energy your body expends through physical activity.
 This accounts for any movement beyond normal daily functions, like exercising or playing sports.

 It’s important to realize that these activities make up your total daily calorie expenditure, but they aren’t the only factors that go into how much you should eat each day.

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

 If you want to lose weight, knowing your calorie needs is important because it’s the first step in creating a calorie deficit that will lead to weight loss.

-To calculate your calorie needs, you’ll need to estimate how many calories you expend every day by multiplying your weight by a factor that corresponds with your level of activity: Weight x Factor = Calorie Needs for Maintenance
+To calculate your calorie needs, you’ll need to estimate how many calories you expend every day.
+One way to do this is by multiplying your weight by a factor that corresponds with your level of activity: Weight x Factor = Calorie Needs for Maintenance